 Please do not offer yourself for selection unless you are absolutely certain, at the time of selection, that you will be able to play.
 Late withdrawals from a team are the bane of the Captain’s life.

 These formal occasions are the centrepiece of each quarter’s golf and, ideally, the dates should go in your diary at the start of the year.
-We have up to 80 slots available for a Stableford, which is a Qualifier in the season.
+We have up to 80 slots available for a Stableford Competition.
 We then sit down, in jacket and tie, for a two course meal.
 Occasionally we will have a guest speaker, but the principal post-meal event is the presentation of prizes, including to those who were successful in the previous quarter’s competitions.
 The winners' presence is expected by the Captain unless they have a very good reason to be absent (eg, on holiday or a medical appointment).

 HALFWAY HOUSE ROSTER